razetime/limn/spec.md

 `⊡` is used to execute a string of direction commands on the Code Canvas.
 Effectively, executes a few arrow commands and fills the deque with the result.

 `⮺` is used for copying.
-It takes a string and an integer argument.

-* The string is an arrow pattern that shows where data should be copied to.
-* The integer is the number of characters in front of the pointer to copy.
+It takes an integer argument.
+The integer is the number of characters in front of the pointer to copy.

-This is the main method for self-modification, and copying stored data.
+`🖉` is the main method for self-modification.
+It takes a string or integer, and prints it in the direction(s) specified by an arrow string.
+Eg: "3→4↑" prints 3 characters to the right and 4 characters upward.

 `⋒` is a conditional.
 Continues in the current direction for a truthy value, otherwise turns 90&deg; clockwise.